 Each game is allotted one hour and twenty minutes to complete.
-No new inning will begin after one hour and ten minutes.
+No new inning will begin after one hour and five minutes.
 There will be a ten-minute grace period for the 6:30pm games only.
 Last inning must be called by the umpire at the start of a new inning.

 The mercy rule will be the same as SPN mercy rule of 12 or more runs.

 Winners of games are credited with two points, ties are credited with one point.
 Teams tied after seven innings will continue, if there is still time remaining, using the SPN International Tiebreaker Rule.

 Umpires will submit the results of each game to the designated statistician.